 The Colson Fellows Program is a ten-month reading and discussion seminar that will establish a solid biblical foundation for those who are new to the study of Christian worldview, as well as for those who are well-versed in Christian worldview and apologetics.
 The course is designed to give you new insights into today’s rapidly changing cultural context.
 Colson Fellows-in-Training go beyond understanding worldview as mere arguments and facts, to develop instead, the critical thinking skills or wisdom to discern what is true, good and beautiful in every situation so they can understand the times and know what to do.

 Beginning each July, Colson Fellows-in-Training follow a carefully curated curriculum that helps them understand and identify worldviews and how they manifest in today’s ideas, philosophies, policies and practice.
-The curriculum for this coming year has been finalized and may be viewed here.
 You will learn how to analyze and understand culture and its influence.
 Additionally, we will examine current cultural flashpoints such as race relations, progressive sexuality, religious liberty, the role of government, economics, and sanctity of life to name a few.
 Finally, Colson Fellows-in-Training will examine the concept of “calling” to develop a “Three-Year” personal plan that aligns their abilities and life circumstances with God’s purpose.
 Learn more.